 Book Review “Outlive: The Science and Art of Longevity" Peter Attia MD with Bill Gifford

 What?
-A book focused on how to achieve longevity and healthspan, vitality.
-Attia presents the findings of the latest research, and shares how he applies it to his patients and to his own life.
+A book focused on achieving longevity and healthspan, Outlive presents the latest research on ageing and health.
+Attia shares how he applies these findings to his patients and his own life, emphasising proactive strategies for extending vitality.

 Look out for the publication on Amazon or see him in a highly engaging interview with Rich Roll here: